konfig-dev/splitit-web-sdks/go/docs/ThreeDsRedirectDataV3.md

 `func (o *ThreeDsRedirectDataV3) HasParams() bool`

 HasParams returns a boolean if a field has been set.

+### GetClientRedirectUrl

+`func (o *ThreeDsRedirectDataV3) GetClientRedirectUrl() string`

+GetClientRedirectUrl returns the ClientRedirectUrl field if non-nil, zero value otherwise.

+### GetClientRedirectUrlOk

+`func (o *ThreeDsRedirectDataV3) GetClientRedirectUrlOk() (*string, bool)`

+GetClientRedirectUrlOk returns a tuple with the ClientRedirectUrl field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetClientRedirectUrl

+`func (o *ThreeDsRedirectDataV3) SetClientRedirectUrl(v string)`

+SetClientRedirectUrl sets ClientRedirectUrl field to given value.

+### HasClientRedirectUrl

+`func (o *ThreeDsRedirectDataV3) HasClientRedirectUrl() bool`

+HasClientRedirectUrl returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)